Crossfire Trail: Plot

-In 1880, Rafe Covington (Tom Selleck) is with his best friend Charles Rodney on a vessel bound for San Francisco.
-Rodney is dying, having been severely beaten by the ship's captain (Mark Acheson).
-With his last breaths, Rodney makes Covington swear an oath to take care of his beloved Wyoming ranch and his wife, Anne (Virginia Madsen).

-After beating the captain in vengeance of Rodney's death, Covington and his two other friends, Irishman Rock Mullaney (David O'Hara) and J.T.
-Langston (Christian Kane), head off to Wyoming.
+In 1880, Rafe Covington is with his best friend Charles Rodney on a vessel bound for San Francisco.
+Rodney is dying, having been severely beaten by the ship's captain.
+With his last breaths, Rodney makes Covington swear an oath to take care of his beloved Wyoming Territory ranch and his wife, Anne.
+After beating the captain to avenge Rodney's death, Covington and his two other friends, Rock Mullane and J.T.
+Langston, head off to Wyoming.
 After a long trek through the Rocky Mountains, they find the ranch long deserted and immediately set to work restoring it.

 Covington heads into the local town to pick up supplies.
-He finds Anne and informs her of what happened, but she refuses to believe him as it's been accepted that Rodney was killed by a Sioux war party a year previously.
-Anne is being wooed by a wealthy businessman named Bruce Barkow (Mark Harmon), who essentially runs the town and secretly desires the ranch for his own purposes.
+He finds Anne and informs her of what happened, but she refuses to believe him, as it had been accepted that Rodney was killed by a Sioux war party a year previously.
+Anne is also being wooed by wealthy businessman Bruce Barkow, who essentially runs the town and secretly desires the ranch for his own purposes.

-Covington also makes friends with Joe Gill (Wilford Brimley), an older cowboy who was a good friend of Rodney's, but makes enemies with Barkow's men Mike (Patrick Kilpatrick) and Luke (Rex Linn) Taggart and Snake Corville (Marshall R. Teague), after Covington rescues the daughter of the Sioux chief Red Cloud (who Rodney had bought the ranch from years before) from Mike's clutches.

-To the ire of Barkow, Covington, Rock, J.T., and Gill round up Rodney's scattered cattle and get the ranch going again.
-Covington repeatedly tries to convince Anne that he was there when Rodney died and is there to look after her and the ranch, but again and again she refuses to believe him.
-Meanwhile, Barkow attempts to convince Anne that Covington is interested in the ranch for himself.
+Covington befriends Joe Gill, an older cowboy who was a good friend of Rodney's, and calls Snake Corville a liar for the story of how Rodney was killed.
+Covington then rescues local Sioux Chief Red Cloud's daughter from the clutches of Mike Taggart, one of Barkow's hired men; Mike, his brother Luke, and their friend Snake Corville all become hostile to Covington in response.
+Covington and his friends also round up Rodney's scattered cattle and get the ranch going again, angering Barkow.
+Covington tries to convince Anne that he was there when Rodney died, and is there to look after her and the ranch, but she repeatedly refuses to believe him.
+Simultaneously, Barkow attempts to convince Anne that Covington is only interested in the ranch for himself.

 One day, Covington, Rock, J.T., and Gill head into town for a drink, and Covington purchases a new Winchester Centennial rifle that was special ordered for Rodney.
-Outside, a severely drunk Mike challenges Covington to a duel.
+Outside, an inebriated Mike challenges Covington to a duel.
 Covington tries to walk away, but when Mike draws his pistol and shoots, Covington returns fire with the rifle and kills him.
-Snake then attempts to ambush Covington from atop one of the buildings, but Covington notices and guns him down too.
-With the stakes now raised, Barkow sends for Beau Dorn (Brad Johnson), an infamous gunfighter with an impeccable reputation.
+Snake then attempts to ambush Covington from atop one of the buildings, but Covington notices and guns him down, too.
+With the stakes now raised, Barkow sends for Beau Dorn, an infamous gunfighter with an impeccable reputation.